Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

-In this section, we propose an alternative identification strategy.
-Specifically, we show that racial disparity is identifiable if surname is conditionally independent of the outcome given race, residence geolocation, and other observed information, under the aforementioned assumptions that guarantee the nonparametric identification of race probabilities with BISG or its variants.
-We then develop a class of statistical models, called Bayesian Instrumental Regression for Disparity Estimation (BIRDiE), that estimate racial disparity under this identification condition by using surnames as a high-dimensional instrumental variable for race.
-These models take as inputs the BISG probabilities, and so can be easily applied on top of existing analysis pipielines, including with alternative probabilistic race prediction methodologies.
-We next discuss computation for BIRDiE models, as well as how the methodology can be extended to include an additional explanatory variable that was not used at the BISG stage.
-Finally, we show how to addresses the potential violations of the key identification assumptions, such as occurs with name-based discrimination.
+In this section, we propose an alternative identification strategy for racial disparities that allow race to directly affect the outcome of interest.
+We show that racial disparity is identifiable if surname is conditionally independent of the outcome given race, residence geolocation, and other observed information, and the aforementioned assumptions required by BISG hold.
+We develop a class of statistical models, called Bayesian Instrumental Regression for Disparity Estimation (BIRDiE), that estimate racial disparity under this identification condition by using surnames as a high-dimensional instrumental variable for race.
+These models take as inputs the BISG probabilities, and so can be easily applied on top of existing analysis pipelines, including those with alternative probabilistic race prediction methodologies.
+We also discuss computational strategies that can be used to apply BIRDiE models to large data sets, and an extension of the methodology to include an additional explanatory variable that was not used at the BISG stage.
+Finally, we show how to addresses the potential violations of the key identification assumptions, such as those caused by name-based discrimination.